This post may contain affiliate links. Please read my disclosure policy for information.

 Make sure that both you and your baby have ample access to food and drink.
 It is not fun to have to wait in line or desperately seek for a gas station for clean water or something to eat for your crying baby.

 If you breastfeed, your baby’s food is fixed easily, but you’ll have to take care of yourself to produce enough milk.
 You may also want to make sure that you feel comfortable with

 If your baby drinks formula or is old enough for solid baby food, keep it readily available.
 Also bring a few spoons, baby bibs and paper napkins.

-When traveling with baby, you may want to consider what type of baby food to serve during the trip.
+When traveling with a baby, you may want to consider what type of baby food to serve during the trip.
 Tomato sauces and carrot purees are hard to clean off without warm water.

 Baby crackers and bananas are great snacks to bring along, as well as other finger foods.

 If you haven’t fixed it already, make sure your baby (and the rest of your family!) has appropriate insurance cover before you go traveling.
-What is needed depends on where you live as well as to where you are traveling and for how long, and above all on how well your baby is already covered by insurance.
+What is needed depends on where you live as well as to where you are traveling and for how long, and above all on how well your baby is already covered by other insurance.

 An Appropriate Medical Kit

 Don’t forget to bring a medical kit that is appropriate for all family members.